ssj24/JS-projects/30pjts/README.md

 5. Flex Panel Gallery

-   :wrench: the panel opened won't automaticall closed when the other is opened​
+   :wrench: the panel opened won't automatically closed when the other is opened​

 6. Type Ahead